Manchin says he's 'engaged' with Biden on economic plan

 Mr Manchin added that Congress also must account for foreign policy challenges that might compete for resources - including Russia's troop build-up on the border with Ukraine and China's threats to Taiwan.

-"Inflation is real," Mr Manchin told reporters.
+"Inflation is real," he told reporters.
 "It's not transitory.
 It's alarming it's going up, not down.
 And I think we should be more concerned about geopolitical fallout."

+Mr Biden, speaking to reporters separately on Monday, declined to specify his message to Mr Manchin before their call.

 Senate Majority Leader Chuck Schumer insists the Senate will pass the sweeping tax-and-spending package before Christmas, but there is still much work to do and time is running short.